 What Makes a Healthy Marriage?
 Pt 1

-Think about how your body needs certain vitamins, minerals and exercise for it to function at its optimum potential.
-A healthy marriage doesn’t just happen, it doesn’t happen by osmosis.
-If you want your marriage to grow, thrive and be healthy, certain ingredients should be present.
+Consider how your body requires specific vitamins, minerals, and exercise to function at its optimal potential.
+Your marriage also requires certain ingredients to flourish.
+A healthy marriage doesn't just happen; it doesn't happen by osmosis.
+If you want your marriage to grow, to thrive, and be healthy, certain ingredients should be present.

 If you ask different people what it takes to have a healthy marriage, you may get several different answers.
-Here are 4 ingredients which will help you get on the path to a healthy marriage:
+Here are four ingredients that will help you get on the path to a healthy marriage:

 Commitment

-When you said “I do” you made a commitment (a promise, a vow, a pledge) to be with your spouse through the thick and thin, good and bad, and sickness and health.
+When you said “I do”, you committed (a promise, a vow, a pledge) to be with your spouse through the thick and thin, good and bad, and sickness and health.
 This means you are in it for the long haul; you are not looking for a way out.
-Instead you are looking for ways to enhance the relationship, ways to work with your spouse not against your spouse.
-So recommit to the marriage, yourself, and your spouse that whatever comes, whatever goes it will not shake the foundation of your marriage.
+Instead, you are looking for ways to enhance the relationship, ways to work with your spouse, not against your spouse.
+So recommit to the marriage, recommit to yourself, and your spouse that whatever comes, whatever goes, it will not shake the foundation of your marriage.

 Responsibility